anikethsahu/anikethsahu/README.md

 - 👋 Hi, I’m @anikethsahu
 - 👀 I’m a beginner in Computer Science and interested in Full Stack Development.
-- 🌱 I have completed my Post Graduation and worked on Technologies like React, NodeJs, SpringBoot, Hibernate, MySql
+- 🌱 I have completed my Post Graduation in Advanced Computing and worked on Technologies like React, NodeJs, SpringBoot, Hibernate, MySql
 - 💞️ I’m looking to collaborate on web development
 - 📫 Contact me at @sahuaniketh90@gmail.com